-All medication requirements must be written in the day book and signed by the parent/guardian.
-Please hand over the medication to the educator for safety and label it correctly with the child's name and dosage.
+All medication requirements must be written in the day book and signed by the parent/ guardian.
+Please hand over the medication to the educator for safety.

 Immunisation

 Keeping an immunisation register is a legal requirement for all early childcare centres.
 Once your child is immunised, please provide the centre management with a copy of the immunisation certificate for their records.